YINI-lang/YINI-spec/YINI-Specification.md

-# Specification for YINI Formal Grammar
+# Specification for the YINI Format
 **Version:** v1.0.0 Beta 2 + Updates

 > **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 13.2.
 Versioning Strategy).